neoking89/owlsight/README.md

 * **owl_import(file_path: str)**
   Import a Python file and load its contents into the current namespace.
+  - *file_path*: The path to the Python file to import.
 * **owl_read(file_path: str)**
   Read the content of a text file.
+  - *file_path*: The path to the text file to read.
 * **owl_scrape(url_or_terms: str, trim_newlines: int = 2, filter_by: Optional[dict], request_kwargs: dict)**
   Scrape the text content of a webpage or search Bing and return the first result as a string.
   * `url_or_terms`: Webpage URL or search term.